 Source Limitations: Obtain each transformer type from a single manufacturer.

-Electrical Components, Devices and Accessories: Listed and labelled as defined in Article 100 of NFPA 70 and in accordance with Canadian Electrical Code (CEC) by a testing agency acceptable to the authorities having jurisdiction (including but not limited to the Electrical Safety Authority (ESA)), and marked for intended use [Consultant to amend this subsection as required].
+Electrical Components, Devices and Accessories: Listed and labelled as defined in Article 100 of NFPA 70 and in accordance with Canadian Electrical Code (CEC) by a testing agency acceptable to the authorities having jurisdiction (including but not limited to the Electrical Safety Authority (ESA)), and marked for intended use.

 Comply with the requirements of IEEE C57.12.91 2011, Test Code for Dry-Type Distribution and Power Transformers.